Vehicle registration plates of Georgia (country): History

-Previous series
+1980 to 1993

-Between 1977 and 1993, Georgian registration plates were manufactured in accordance with the Soviet GOST 3207-77 standard.
+Between 1980 and 1993, Georgian registration plates were manufactured in accordance with the Soviet GOST 3207-77 standard.
 The alphanumeric sequence took the form of: x #### XX, where x is a lowercase Cyrillic serial/counter letter; # is any digit in the range 0–9; and XX are two uppercase Cyrillic letters indicating where the vehicle was first registered.

 Georgia used codes ГА, ГГ and ГР without particularity of territory, АИ was only used for Abkhazia, and ЮО was only used for South Ossetia.

-Former vehicular designations
+1993 to 2014

+Following the Georgian civil war of 1991–1993, the country adopted its own national system with the format AAA-123 in black on a white background.
+On the left side, the plate bore the country code GEO, and displayed either the old flag of the Republic of Georgia (until 1995) or no flag.
+In 2007, all plates started displaying the new current Georgian flag, and in 2010 the country code was changed from GEO to GE.

-Originally the first letter of the old registration plate was assigned according to the territory where the vehicle was registered:
+Originally, the first letter of the old registration plate was assigned according to the territory where the vehicle was registered: